x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 - Size is read from the `category` field in the model cache rather than guessed from the name.
 A name like `GPT-5.6 Luna` carries no size hint, and name-based guessing gets it wrong.
 Name-based rules remain only as a fallback for `-ModelCatalog` or an older cache.
 - Version numbers are compared only within a single vendor.
 Claude 5.0, Gemini 3.1, and GPT 5.6 use unrelated numbering schemes, so nothing in the code claims one vendor outranks another.
 A vendor the script has never seen is grouped by the leading token of its name so the one-model-per-vendor rule keeps holding.

+Preview status is only a tiebreaker applied after version, and it deliberately stays out of the size score.
+Size feeds a hard exclusion filter and also ranks vendors against each other, so demoting a preview model there could drop an entire vendor from the roster and trade away the independence this tool exists to protect.

 The picker prints the date the recommendation rule was last revised next to it, so a stale copy of the script is obvious.

 ### 4. Offer the previous configuration